GoogleCloudPlatform/professional-services/tools/bigquery-zos-mainframe-connector/USING_WITH_GCS.md

 This feature was created for migrating data into Bigquery.
-The primary use case is copying a mainframe dataset directly to GCS, then invoking the associated [gRPC server](./gszutil/grecv/environment/README.md) to transcode the mainframe dataset to ORC
+The primary use case is copying a mainframe dataset directly to GCS, then invoking the associated [gRPC server](./gszutil/grecv/environment/README.md) to transcode the mainframe dataset to ORC.

+The [gRPC server](./gszutil/grecv/environment/README.md) allows the connector to run on a server the transcoding of binary files to ORC.
+This significantly reduces the level of MIPs consumed by this tool.

 ## gsutil cp